zerynth/docs/docs/reference/libs/nxp/hexiwear/docs/hexiwear.md

 -	**encode(bool)** – flag for enabling the color encoding; default True

+!!! note
-**NOTE:** The onboard color oled is a 65K color display, so if a stadard hex color code (24 bit) is provided it is necessary to encode it into a 16 bit format.
+	The onboard color oled is a 65K color display, so if a stadard hex color code (24 bit) is provided it is necessary to encode it into a 16 bit format.

 If a 16 bit color code is provided, the encode flag must be set to False.